 Depending on whether you connect with the A or the E, the AirTrain plus subway combo takes 50-80 minutes to get from the airport to Midtown Manhattan.
 The A is more convenient in traveling to GISS from the airport as you would only need to make one transfer, but is 20-30 minutes slower reaching Midtown than is the E. An LIRR train from Jamaica station will bring you to Penn Station in Manhattan.

 Newark also has an AirTrain service that circulates around the terminals and connects with the Newark Liberty International Airport Train Station.
 From the airport station, you can take a New Jersey Transit or Amtrak train to New York Penn Station in Midtown Manhattan.
 (Note that you pass through Newark Penn Station on the way, so be careful not to leave the train at the wrong Penn station.)
 The AirTrain itself is free.
 NJT fare from the airport station into Manhattan is $15, which is much less than Amtrak charges.
-The time between airport and Penn STation is dependent on the NJT schedule and is greatly affected by train delays.
+Travel time between airport and Penn Station is dependent on the NJT schedule and is greatly affected by train delays.

 Airport Shuttles, Van Service, and Taxis: